saidaladawi/universal-workshop-erp/.roo/rules/taskmaster.md

 ---
+description:
+globs:
+alwaysApply: false
+---
+---
-description: Comprehensive reference for Taskmaster MCP tools and CLI commands.
+description: Task Master tool and command reference for MCP and CLI operations
-globs: **/*
+globs: .taskmaster/**/*
-alwaysApply: true
+alwaysApply: false
 ---

 # Taskmaster Tool & Command Reference

 This document provides a detailed reference for interacting with Taskmaster, covering both the recommended MCP tools, suitable for integrations like Roo Code, and the corresponding `task-master` CLI commands, designed for direct user interaction or fallback.